tigreped/wp-assessment-test/Instructions.md

 #### 1. Simple javascript

 Using jQuery, CSS and some HTML, hide the "Extra Metadata" contents (only the metadatas, not the section title) and make it visible by clicking in the section title.

-The click should have a toggle behavior (click once, displays content, click again, hide content, and so on)
+Click should have a toggle behavior (click once, displays content, click again, hide content, and so on).

 #### 2. WordPress Custom field